True Crime: New York City: Gameplay

 True Crime is an open world action-adventure game played from a third-person perspective, in which the player controls Detective Marcus Reed of the PDNY.
-There are four "major cases" in the game; the Magdalena Cartel, the Palermo Mob, the Presidents Club, and the Shadow Tong.
-When the game begins, only the Magdalena Cartel case is available for play, but once that case has been closed, the player is free to play the remaining three cases in any order they wish.
+There are four "major cases" in the game: the Magdalena Cartel, the Palermo Mob, the Presidents Club, and the Shadow Tong.
+When the game begins, only the Magdalena Cartel case is available, but once that case has been closed, the player is free to take on the remaining three cases in any order they wish.

 The game falls into the subgenre of Grand Theft Auto clones as the core gameplay and game mechanics are very similar to 2001's Grand Theft Auto III, 2002's Grand Theft Auto: Vice City, and 2004's Grand Theft Auto: San Andreas.
-The player can travel across the city freely, commandeer vehicles, do whatever they want in terms of attacking and/or killing innocent civilians, progress through the storyline at their own leisure, spending as much time traversing the city as they wish, and engage in minigames and sidequests.
-The three main sidequests are a street racing circuit, an underground fight club tournament, and securing confidential informants.
+The player can travel across the city freely, commandeer vehicles, do whatever they want in terms of attacking and/or killing civilians, progress through the storyline at their own leisure, and engage in minigames and sidequests.
+The three sidequests are a street racing circuit, an underground fight club tournament, and securing confidential informants.

-A major difference from previous open world action-adventure video games, including the game's predecessor, True Crime: Streets of LA, is that many buildings throughout the city, beyond those related to the game's story, are accessible to the player.
-These include pharmacies, where the player can purchase medicine, and delis, where they can purchase food (both of which restore lost health), clothing stores where they can purchase new outfits, car dealers where they can purchase new cars, dojos where they can purchase new fighting techniques, record stores where they can purchase new songs for the game's soundtrack, gun stores where they can purchase new weaponry and ammunition, and other random buildings such as hotels, nightclubs, restaurants, and apartment buildings.
-Players can also purchase food from hot dog stands.
-In most business interiors, players can extort the owner for extra cash and/or plant evidence to make an arrest.
+A major difference from previous open world action-adventure video games, including the game's predecessor, True Crime: Streets of LA, is that many buildings throughout the city, beyond those related to the story, are accessible to the player.
+These include pharmacies where the player can purchase medicine, delis and hot dog stands where they can purchase food, clothing stores where they can purchase new outfits, car dealers where they can purchase new cars, dojos where they can purchase new fighting techniques, record stores where they can purchase new songs for the soundtrack, gun stores where they can purchase new weaponry and ammunition, and other random buildings like hotels, nightclubs, restaurants, and apartments.
+In most business interiors, the player can extort the owner for extra cash or plant evidence to make a false arrest.